Skip to content

 );

-// Parent receiving messages from iframe
+// Parent receiving from iframe

 window.addEventListener("message", event => {